 CB2 receptors are found primarily in the immune and nervous systems.
 Activating CB2 receptors can regulate inflammation.

-Although we have identified at least 113 cannabinoids in marijuana, THC and CBD remain the best known and are the most abundant.
+Although we have identified over 110 cannabinoids in marijuana, THC and CBD remain the best known and are the most abundant.
 To simplify matters, we can say that THC causes an intoxicating ‘high,’ and CBD does not.
 Proponents of both claim they possess therapeutic properties.

 As you now know, the body produces endocannabinoids by itself.
 These molecules bind with CB receptors and activate them.
 When you, or your pet, consume CBD or THC, the compound stimulates the CB receptors in the same fashion as endocannabinoids.
 The result is potentially positive effects such as blocking pain, relieving muscle spasms, and lowering anxiety levels.

 One of the primary roles of the ECS is to regulate inflammation.
 This is the body’s natural response to tissue damage or infection.
 When it doesn’t correctly control the response, the result is chronic inflammation.